nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.

-2. ClientBook shows a list of clients
+2. ClientBook shows a list of clients.

-3. User requests to edit a specific client in the list
+3. User requests to edit a specific client in the list.

-4. ClientBook edits the client
+4. ClientBook edits the client.

     Use case ends.